De-Alchmst/bast/doc.md

 It aims to provide basic tools for both procedural and functional programming and allow mixing both approaches as seem fitting.

-The original idea was to target the [WASM-4](https://wasm4.org/) platform, but that ended up being out of the project scope for now.
+The original goal was to target the [WASM-4](https://wasm4.org/) platform, but that ended up being out of the project scope for now.

-The original syntax design turned to be a bit too lax, and the parser had problems with handling it, so some corners had to be cut.
+The original syntax design turned out being a bit too lax, and the parser had problems with handling it, so some corners had to be cut.
-Main artefacts of this are the `read`/`write` constructs and `\`` for unary minus.
+Main artefacts of this are the `read`/`write` constructs and `` ` `` for
+unary minus.

-Consider this to be just a demo.
+Consider this to be just a demo of what could have been.

 ## Compiler usage